1.

 Three Emitters

-You can see that we have three emitters, renaming them CollisionGen
+You can see that we have three emitters, renaming them CollisionGen, CollisionStick, and CollisionImpactHit, respectively.

 CollisionGen generates events, CollisionStick generates ribbon particles based on events, and CollisionImpactHit generates sprite particles based on events.